jerminliu/event-processor/README.md

 Usage
 -----
-With the event processor deployed an running, point your favourite ws testing tool (like [soapUI] (http://www.soapui.org/)) at http://localhost:8080/event-processor/events/eventService.wsdl and it should do the rest for you.
+With the event processor deployed and running, point your favourite ws testing tool (like [soapUI] (http://www.soapui.org/)) at http://localhost:8080/event-processor/events/eventService.wsdl and it should do the rest for you.
 Note that there is no response from this ws, it is a fire and forget notification.
 Check the container logs for what went on.

 License
 -------